What is Tai Chi?

 How do I know if the "Instructor" is qualified?

-Your prospective teacher should be happy to provide a certificate or diploma that demonstrates training as a "coach" or "instructor" and a way for you to research them independently.
+prospective teacher should be happy to provide a certificate or diploma that

 You can also request a look at their insurance certificate.
 Insurance companies are often quite demanding of their insured's to prove that a client can back up a claim of this or that qualification or level of experience.